ThomasMBury/charlie-bury-website/content/en/contact.md

 I am always open to dialogue.

-You can get in touch with me - burycharlie@gmail.com
+You can get in touch with me directly - burycharlie@gmail.com